Application of the Tempt Destiny findings published in a peer-reviewed fundamental physics journal:

 2. Contact participants (C) to reproduce the artwork for the billboard (E).

-3. Contact football team with intention to support their SB bid (C) and establish the groundwork for their approval (E).
+3. Contact football team (C) and establish the groundwork for their approval of the billboard (E).

 4. Complete artwork and billboard design (C) and obtain football team’s final approval (E).